- Twitter 10Aug

 In the report, we concluded that a major opportunity for the OEMs is presented in the form of selling vehicle data through “vehicle data hubs (VDHs).”

-PTOLEMUS Consulting Group forecasts vehicle data hubs are forecasted to enable a market of €300 bn for service providers (including OEMs) by 2030
+PTOLEMUS Consulting Group forecasts vehicle data hubs to enable a market of €300 bn for service providers (including OEMs) by 2030

 The figures represent the global average and take into consideration the 10 connected services enabled by telematics devices that access vehicle data.
 Although each service is distinct in terms of their value proposition, they appear more connected once we consider their delivery as part of the broader connected mobility service infrastructure.

 Our research found that OEMs have mostly managed to sign 1-2-1 partnerships with selective vertical service providers in the past.
 For example, GM partnered with companies such as Progressive and State Farm for insurance and chose Allstate as their trusted roadside assistance provider in the USA.
 However, scalability of such 1-2-1 partnerships has been a huge issue.
 The number of ‘vehicle owners’ leveraging services through these 1-2-1 partnerships remains low even today, several years since these partnerships have come into being.